 Undesirable presence of a foreign guest in UK.

+Expand on the above - law and case law.
+There is limited value in lists without some analysis

 2.3.2 Deportation Procedure

 The decision on deportation is made by the person in charge, about which the foreigner is personally informed and a written obligation is taken from him to leave UK.
 If there is no voluntary execution of the decision, the migrant is placed in a specialised centre and his deportation takes place compulsorily after a court decision.
 But this is an extreme measure and is used only if the foreigner does not react in any way to the order to leave the United Kingdom.
+You refer to the procedure but without some further analysis or application this point is descriptive e.e. does this procedure support your earlier aims and objectives?
+Does the procedure highlight issues?

 2.3.4 Consequences of Deportation

-Deportation by itself does not have serious legal consequences.
-An exception may be the categorical refusal of the migrant to leave the country.
+Deportation by itself does not have serious legal consequences. -epxand An exception may be the categorical refusal of the migrant to leave the country.
 Then his dispatch takes place after a court decision, already in a compulsory manner, when the officers escort the foreigner under escort to the foreign vehicle.
-If the migrant leaves UK voluntarily, then in the future he can return by preparing a visa that corresponds to his purpose of the visit.
+If the migrant leaves the UK voluntarily, then in the future he can return by preparing a visa that corresponds to his purpose of the visit.
 It is even easier if there is no such visa regime between the countries.
 But here it should be borne in mind that a repeated violation of migration legislation will lead to more serious restrictions and in the future such a foreigner will be deprived of the opportunity to enter the United Kingdom.
+A little descriptive you need to

+NB be careful of the number of subheadings etc that you have.
+There is a danger that this will impact on the flow and analysis of the paper.

 2.3.5 Challenging the Decision to Deport